datadiversitylab/datadiversitylab.github.io/src/publications/a-web-app-for-the-animal-culture-database-and-a-template-for-deploying-comparative-trait-databases-with-shiny.md

 ---
 publicationTitle: A Web App for the Animal Culture Database and a Template for Deploying Comparative Trait Databases With Shiny
-publicationAuthor: Kiran Basava, and Cristian Román-Palacios
+publicationAuthor: Kiran Basava and Cristian Román-Palacios
 publicationDate: "2025"
 publicationMonth: Aug
 publicationType: Ecology and Evolution